-The Local Search Audit (‘LSA’ for short) examines the most important SEO and local-SEO factors that influence your ability to rank in search (e.g. Google).
+The Local Search Audit (‘LSA’ for short) examines the most important SEO and local SEO factors that influence your ability to rank in search (e.g. Google).

-In doing this, search engines (e.g. Google) can discover more about businesses and ultimately trust that the information is correct — for example:
+By doing this, search engines (e.g. Google) can discover more about businesses and then ultimately trust that the information is correct — for example:

-Who uses the Local Search Audit and why?
+Who uses the Local Search Audit, and why?

-- Benchmark Audit: SEOs generate a Local Search Audit report to help them determine where to focus their efforts with a new client.
-The report highlights areas most in need of attention enabling SEOs to focus on these first.
+- Benchmark Audit: SEOs generate a Local Search Audit report to help them determine where to focus their efforts with a new client — the report highlights areas in need of most attention, enabling SEOs to focus on these first.

 The Local Search Audit provides a snapshot view of your local SEO performance.